zzt108/YI/README.md

 # YI
 ## Features
+- 24.525
+  - Ask AI to translate answer to selected language (in configuration)
   - User can enter a question and a result of coin throws via the UI
   - User can use Yarrow Stalks method to get a divination
   - User can send result of divination to perplexity.ai side as a question
   - User can copy result of divination to clipboard to send other ui sides or save it
   - Auto Version numbers based on date/time

 ## Data structure